 Why choose a work-study programme?

-Students spend 60% of their academic year working within a company and 40% in class.
-This option provides students with concrete professional experience which gives them a leading edge after graduation.
+Students spend about 65% of their academic year working in a company or organisation and 35% in class.
+The work-study programme provides students with concrete professional experience which gives them a privileged access to the job market after graduation.
 It is mainly geared towards students who wish to begin a career in a company after their studies.

 Advantages for work-study students